Linyi Shandong, China Travel Guide

 Linyi is generally considered a safe city with low rates of violent crime.
 Petty crime, like pickpocketing and bag snatching, can occur in crowded areas.
 Fraud and scams targeting tourists can occur, notably in larger cities.

 Store digital copies of your passport, visa, and insurance policy information on a cloud service or email them to yourself.
-Keep physical photocopies separate from the originals.
+Keep physical photocopies in a different place from the originals.
 This helps with replacements if if documents go missing or are stolen.

 Tap water is generally not safe.
-You can easily find bottled water and recommended.
+You can easily find bottled drinking water and recommended.

-Choose reputable eateries, ensure food is well-cooked, avoid raw items.
+Select trustworthy eateries, ensure food is good-cooked, avoid raw items.

 Comprehensive travel insurance covering medical and evacuation is strongly recommended.